goranschwarz/DbxTune/README.txt

 record a session that could be investigated later on), so I created my own tool (AseTune) to be able to perform my duties at customer sites.

+I left SAP 2015/2016, and worked as a consultant for B3 Consulting Group - https://b3.se

-I left SAP 2015/2016, and now I work as a consultant for B3IT - http://b3.se So if you are looking for help, I can help you...
+I left B3 2022, and now I work as a consultant for Execute IT - https://executeit.se So if you are looking for help...
+I can help you...
+Contact me at: goran_schwarz@hotmail.com